Director, ESRC, Brock University

 BA, Lakehead University (History)

 Ryan’s multi-faceted program of research broadly concerns the governance of social-ecological systems.
 In striving to advance knowledge of collaboration and adaptation within complex systems, he has focused on the exploring their theoretical underpinnings and ethical implications, modeling their processes, examining the roles of social capital, and investigating the influences of social learning.
-Water resources are the context in which his research mainly occurs and he is a Faculty Investigator in the Water Policy and Governance Group.
+Water resources are the context in which his research mainly occurs.

 Findings from his research have been published in leading international journals such as Ecological Economics, Ecology and Society, Environmental Management, Frontiers in Ecology and Society, Global Environmental Change, Journal of Environmental Management, Society and Natural Resources and the UN journal, Natural Resources Forum.
 In addition, he is the author of Outdoor Recreation (Routledge, 2010), and co-editor of Adaptive Capacity and the Making of Environmental Governance (with D. Armitage, Springer, 2010) and Resilience in Social-Ecological Systems: the Role of Learning and Education (with M.E.
 Krasny and C. Lundholm, Routledge, 2011).
 He serves as a Subject Editor for Ecology and Society.